I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 - Update in-progress items as `- [/]`

-- Mark under-review items as `- [R]`
+- Mark in-review items as `- [R]`

-- Keep not-started items as `- [ ]`
+- Keep not started items as `- [ ]`

-- Update progress details (e.g., "Implement" → "Implementation 80% complete, moving to validation")
+- Update progress details (e.g., "Implement" → "Implementation 80% complete, moving to verification")

 4. Update Today's Reflection section

-- Add user responses as bullet points
+- Add user's responses as bullet points

 5. Update Tomorrow's Tasks section

-Execute all steps and update file immediately.
+Execute all steps and update the file immediately.

 Update Example: